ArKT-7/ArKT-Guides/Xiaomi-unlock-bootloader-en.md

   - Follow the on-screen instructions in the **HyperSploit** window.
 When asked to **attempt to bind account** :
     - Go to **Settings → Additional settings → Developer options → Mi Unlock status**.
     - Click on **Add account and device**, Once added, HyperSploit will confirm with **Successfully binded**

->[!WARNING]
->
-> Backup Data: Unlocking the bootloader will erase all data on your device.
-Make sure to back up important data before proceeding.

   </details>